oduwsdl/hypercane/README.md

 ```

 At the moment, the following actions are supported:
-* `sample` - generate a sample from the collection with various commands, some of the commands may execute various `filter`, `cluster`, `rank`, and `order` actions
+* `sample` - generate a sample from the collection with various commands, some of the commands may execute various `filter`, `cluster`, `score`, and `order` actions
 * `report` - generate a report on the collection according to various commands, different commands provide information on collection metadata or provide statistics on the collection
 * `synthesize` - sythesize a web archive collection into the a directory containing files, such as warcs or files
 * `identify` - produce a list of identifiers (URIs) from the collection based on the input, the different commands indicate the type of web resource desired
 * `filter` - filter the given collection according to the criteria specified by the given command
 * `cluster` - group the documents identified from the input into clusters, different commands provide different clustering algorithms
-* `rank` - rank the mementos from the input based on the command issued
+* `score` - score the mementos from the input based on the command issued
 * `order` - order the mementos from the input based on the command issued

 To discover the list of commands associated with an action, use the `--help` command-line option.
 For example, to discover the commands associated with the `filter` action, type `hc filter --help`.